 Some Troubling Facts About Stds

-STDs are very common and can affect anyone (male or female), but some groups like gays, lesbians, and bisexuals are of slightly higher risk of acquiring it.
+STDs are very common and can affect anyone (male or female), but some groups like gays, lesbians, and bisexuals are of the slightly higher risk of acquiring it.
 However, heterosexuals who have multiple sexual partners also have very high rates of getting an STD.

 Because STDs are so common and have no visible symptoms, a carrier can pass it on to many people unwittingly, before they even realize they have an issue.
 This is why it is important to have yearly screenings done and if you think you may have become infected with an STD or found out that your partner has one you should be tested immediately.